export(

 Linux | GPG key ID for AppImage signing |

-- GitHub Actions: Automate signed builds in CI/CD
+- GitHub Actions: automate signed builds across platform runners.

-- Auto Updates: Signed builds are required for auto-updates on macOS and Windows
+- Auto Updates: electron-updater requires signed builds on macOS and Windows.

 -